Our new book, Karoo Roads, has been 20 years in the making – and it’s turned out to be a storyteller’s labour of love.

 The final photographic edit, the 20th read-through and the last-minute fact-checks have all been performed.
 Now it’s time to select the paper, the font and the print run.
 And Karoo Roads is born – just in time for the Christmas stocking.

 The authors, Chris Marais and Julienne du Toit, would like to thank the hundreds of readers who pre-ordered their copies of Karoo Roads and made printed copies of this book possible for many other Karoo lovers as well.
 Look out for your special presents when your book parcel arrives from us!

-An author-signed and numbered first-edition copy of Karoo Roads (with something extra inside) can still be ordered (R350, which includes tax and counter-to-counter Postnet delivery) from Julienne at email@example.com
+An author-signed and numbered first-edition copy of Karoo Roads (with something extra inside) costs R350, which includes tax and counter-to-counter Postnet delivery.
+Order from Julienne at email@example.com